 Charities with a CN Advisory are welcome to provide information concerning the Advisory, at any time.
 Even if the information does not warrant the revocation of the CN Advisory, Charity Navigator reserves the right to make the information available to ensure donors have access to all recent and relevant information.

 Low Concern CN Advisories will remain in place for a minimum of 6 months and High to Moderate Concern CN Advisories will remain in place for a minimum of 12 months.
 If the charity provides public domain documentation or similarly reliable and accessible information that shows that the issues identified in the CN Advisory have been resolved, and that they have taken action steps to prevent the issue from happening again, then the advisory may be removed sooner.

 Please keep in mind that the CNAIC will not consider discussing these matters by phone or in person with the charity before initial communication by email.

-See "How Do We Decide To Remove A Donor Advisory?" for an explanation about our process for removing Donor Advisories.
+See How Do We Decide to Remove a CN Advisory? for an explanation about our process for removing CN Advisories.

 See our FAQs for more information on the CN Advisory System.